GrosSacASac/DOM99/CONTRIBUTING.md

  * hash values for smaller memory footprint comparison (trade would make it slower make it an option)
  * see how checking for equality before assigning textContent affects performance
  * Create a better documentation experience
-	* New html page with articles, possible categories
+	* New html page with articles
-		* Security
-		* Performance
-		* DOM the good parts
 	* Redefine sections
 		* About
 			* Move to Details everything except the essential
 			* Add 2 inlines examples, (move all other inline examples to another html page)
-				* Proper syntax highlighting
 		* Step by step
 			* Install
 			* Setup